FREE SHIPPING U.S. >= $10 FREE SHIPPING ON ALL U.S. ORDERS OF $10 OR MORE

 The south pole and north pole of a magnet are the two ends of a magnet that have opposite magnetic fields.
 The north pole of a magnet is attracted to the south pole of another magnet, while the south pole of a magnet is attracted to the north pole of another magnet.

-One way to identify the north and south poles of a magnet is to use a compass.
-If you place a magnet near a compass, the north pole of the magnet will cause the needle of the compass to point north, while the south pole of the magnet will cause the needle to point south.
+Another way to identify the north and south poles of a magnet is to use a compass.
+If you place a magnet near a compass, the magnet's north pole will cause the compass's needle to point north, while the magnet's south pole will cause the needle to point south.

 The north and south poles of a magnet are usually of equal strength, meaning that they produce magnetic fields of equal intensity and have the same ability to attract or repel other magnets and ferromagnetic materials.

-In some cases, the north and south poles of a magnet may be slightly different in strength due to manufacturing tolerances or other factors.
+In some cases, a magnet's north and south poles may be slightly different in strength due to manufacturing tolerances or other factors.
 However, the difference in strength is typically small and may not be noticeable in most applications.

 Related Articles